kanisterio/kanister/examples/stable/elasticsearch/README.md

 ```bash
 kanctl --namespace kasten-io create profile --bucket infracloud.kanister.io --region ap-south-1 s3compliant --access-key "AKIAIOSFODNN7EXAMPLE" --secret-key "wJalrXUtnFEMI%K7MDENG%bPxRfiCYEXAMPLEKEY"
 ```
-This command creates a profile which we'll later use.
+This command creates a profile which we will use later.

-The command will also configure a location where artifacts resulting from Kanister data operations such as backup should go.
+The command will configure a location where artifacts resulting from Kanister data operations such as backup should go.
 This is stored as a `profiles.cr.kanister.io` *CustomResource (CR)* which is then referenced in Kanister ActionSets.
-Every ActionSet requires a Profile reference whether one created as part of the application install or not.
-Support for creating an ActionSet as part of install is simply for convenience.
-This CR can be shared between Kanister-enabled application instances so one option is to only create as part of the first instance.
+Every ActionSet requires a Profile reference to complete the action.
+This CR (`profiles.cr.kanister.io`) can be shared between Kanister-enabled application instances.

-If not creating a Profile CR, the the above kanctl command can be skipped and only helm install is sufficient.

 Once Elasticsearch is running, you can populate it with some data.
 Follow the instructions that get displayed by running command `helm status my-release` to connect to the application.